yash-sjsu/natural_language_ai_pg_extn/README.md

 Open AI API keys can be created or found at https://platform.openai.com/api-keys

 Article on how to generate keys: https://medium.com/@pawan329/how-to-generate-chat-gpt-api-key-daace2acc032

-## Installing PostgreSQL
-General installation guide on how to install Postgres can be found at https://www.postgresql.org/docs/current/tutorial-install.html

 ## Individual contributions